syncfusion-content/flutter-docs/Flutter/datagrid/grouping.md

 ### GroupCollapsing

-The `groupCollapsing` callback is invoked when the group is being collapsed to a particular column.
+The `SfDataGrid.groupCollapsing` callback is invoked when the group is being collapsed.
 You can return false from this callback to restrict the group from being collapsed.

 {% tabs %}
 {% highlight Dart %}